Laesod/massimoronca.it/_posts/2014-02-10-start-running-your-own-DNS.md

 excerpt: Or why you should be running your own instance of a DNS server, it's easier than you think.
 source-name: MIKAMAYHEM
 source-url: http://dev.mikamai.com/post/76415968842/start-running-your-own-dns
+tags:
+- running your private DNS
+- DNS server
+- DnsMasq
+- pow and powder alternatives
 ---

 A common problem in web development is simulating the final environment and, specifically, running your apps in their own private domain.
 One solution is editing the `/etc/hosts` every time you need to add a new domain, but this can quickly become a very tedious process.
 If you work on OS X, you probably have heard of [Pow](http://pow.cx/), but if you only need the domain resolution and don't use Rails, it is probaly overkill to install a full featured application server just to create some dev domain.
 [MAMP Pro](http://www.mamp.info/en/mamp-pro/index.html?utm_medium=twitter&utm_source=twitterfeed) offers domain resolution too, but it's not free.

 There is, however, another solution: running your own instance of a DNS server.
 What you need it's a copy of [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and *stop worrying and love the shell.*.

 First of all install dnsmasq and put it in autostart